smcconaha/my-pseudocode/pseudocode.md

             INCREMENT kettleControlPanel temperature by pressing temp+ button ENDWHILE

-        FOR each time you check the kettleDisplay and it !== "preheated" wait one minute
+        FOR each time you check the kettleDisplay and it DOES NOT EQUAL "preheated" wait one minute
         ENDFOR
     END FUNCTION